rev1995/kubernetes_playground/README.md

 ## Manual configuration

 Need to update "/etc/host" file manually about the details of nodes in cluster on master node.

+>This setup should not be viewed as production ready.

 Have Fun!!!!